Part 5 of 5

 Learning from A Reliability Expert

-Why is it manufacturers choose to not invest in the design upfront?
+Why do manufacturers choose not to invest in the design up front?

 Mostly out of ignorance.
 There are many rationales and competing priorities for any product or piece of equipment under development.
-It’s when the value of reliability performance to the customer and to the designing organization is clear will the team design for reliability properly.
+It’s when the value of reliability performance to the customer and to the designing organization is clear that the team will design for reliability properly.

-Another reason I’ve heard, is the design team does not know enough about the customer, their priorities, the cost of failure, and operating conditions.
-Without this essential information it is difficult to estimate reliability performance nor the impact (cost of failure).
+Another reason I’ve heard is that the design team does not know enough about the customer, their priorities, the cost of failure, and operating conditions.
+Without this essential information, it is difficult to estimate reliability performance or the impact (cost of failure).

 If we could only do one thing in the design stage of equipment, what would it be?